-3M is working on several initiatives to achieve greater gender balance in more senior positions and across our functions.
+3M is working on several initiatives to achieve greater gender balance in more senior positions across our functions.
 This will take time, but we are actively planning for the future.
 From a recruitment perspective, we strive to ensure our jobs are visible and attractive to everyone, particularly underrepresented groups such as women, and we monitor gender balance alongside other key diversity metrics during and beyond the hiring process.

 As a science-based technology company, we have an ambitious global goal of creating five million STEM (Science Technology, Engineering and Maths) and skilled trade learning experiences for under-represented individuals by 2025.
-In the UK, we support this by encouraging more students - particularly girls - into STEM careers through our strategic partnership with the British Science Association, annual sponsorship of British Science Week, and the #SmashingStereotypes campaign, which showcases the diverse and inspiring teams and individuals working in STEM fields.
+In the UK, we encourage our employees to participate in STEM programmes, volunteering their time to inspire young people by sharing their knowledge and experience.
+We work with organisations like Greenlight For Girls to create hands-on learning opportunities for students around the United Kingdom and we also conduct educational outreach programmes in schools, providing resources and workshops to stimulate interest in STEM subjects.